scrapinghub/exporters/README.rst

 Use it as a library
 -------------------

-The export can be run using exporters as a library:
+The export can be run using ozzy as a library:

 .. code-block:: python

-    from exporters.export_managers.basic_exporter import BasicExporter
+    from ozzy.export_managers.basic_exporter import BasicExporter

     exporter = BasicExporter.from_file_configuration('config.json')
     exporter.export()